MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 - Using the *sa* login

-  Regardless of how role-based Security is defined in Microsoft Dynamics GP, there are certain tools that will require users to be logged in as “sa.”
+  Regardless of how role-based Security is defined in Microsoft Dynamics GP, there are certain tools that will require users to be logged in as "sa."
 These tools are:

   - Toolkit